Zhao-Lab-UW-DHO/AdaptFM/README.md

 Below are installations that we found worked.
 If you run into installation issues, visit the below links for more detailed instructions.

-**You only need to install model you want to use.** AdaptFM will work if you don't install the below models.
+**You only need to install models you want to use.** AdaptFM will work if you don't install all of the below models.

 Note that for nnunetv2, cellpose, and sammed3d you will need to install the proper pytorch version for that environment.
 MicroSAM installs it on its own